zishankadri/Nimble/README.md

 # Nimble

-**Nimble** is a personal productivity app built to help me manage freelance projects, track time, and analyze how my time is spent.
+**Nimble** is a personal productivity app built to help me manage my projects, track time, and analyze how my time is spent.
 It simplifies project tracking and gives insights into daily work patterns.

 ## Features

-- 🗂️ **Project Management** — Add, edit, and manage freelance projects.
+- 🗂️ **Project Management** — Add, edit, and manage projects.
 - ⏱️ **Time Tracking** — Start/stop timers for tasks or manually log time.
 - 📊 **Time Analysis** — View breakdowns of where time is spent across projects.
 - ✅ **Task Organization** — Create and manage to-dos within projects.